 As the cloud market grows, it's pretty much impossible to keep track of who's who and what's what.
 Here’s a little quiz for you.
-Can you spot the fake cloud computing startups in
+Can you spot the fake cloud computing startups in this list?

 - Cloudera: A sleeping pill?